Israel imposes new Gaza aid restrictions as truce comes under strain

 Under the terms of the ceasefire, Hamas and Israel carried out an exchange on Monday that saw the release of nearly 2,000 Palestinians imprisoned in Israeli jails and 20 Israeli captives held in the Gaza Strip.
 Some 154 prisoners were exiled to Egypt.

-Hamas was also due to return the remains of 28 dead captives on Monday, but the group only handed over four coffins.
+Hamas was also due to return the remains of 28 dead captives on Monday, but the group only handed over four coffins initially.

-Trump’s ceasefire plan provided a mechanism if that handover didn’t happen, saying Hamas should share information about deceased captives and “exert maximum effort” to carry out the handover as soon as possible.

-Hamas said that it would transfer the remains of four more deceased Israeli captives on Tuesday, and the Israeli military said that the Red Cross had received the bodies.
+Hamas said that it would transfer the remains of four more deceased Israeli captives on Tuesday, and the Israeli military said that the Red Cross had received those bodies.
 The military later said the bodies had arrived in Israel, where they would undergo forensic tests.

 The Israeli military earlier accused Hamas of violating the ceasefire “regarding the release of the bodies of the hostages”.

-Trump noted the delay in handing over the remains of the deceased captives in a post on his Truth Social platform.
+Trump noted the delay in handing over the remains of all deceased captives in a post on his Truth Social platform.

 “THE DEAD HAVE NOT BEEN RETURNED, AS PROMISED!
 Phase Two begins right NOW!!!” he wrote.